 So now, take a deep breath and start to work through the first few obstacles, and the rest is going to be a natural peasy lemon squeezy.

 Step 2: Make a Plan

-Plan your curriculum: A well thought out planning is the foundation of successful homeschooling, there’s no doubt on that.
+Plan your curriculum: A well thought out planning is the foundation of successful homeschooling, there’s no doubt about that.
 Think about it.
-If you’re considering enrolling your child in a school, the first few things you would do is plan out which school you will be sending them and then work on the schedule accordingly.
+If you’re considering enrolling your child in a school, the first few things you would do is plan out which school you will be sending them to and then work on the schedule accordingly.

 Similarly, when everything’s at the tip of your hands, you need to plan rigidly.
 Not only that, but you also need to make it to the point of sticking to it.
 Try and see you will surely achieve great success from this.
 Your child is more likely to be disciplined and independent of all the planning that you make for them.